 Disclosure: This page may contain affiliate links.
 If you purchase something using those links, we may receive a commission, but it will not cost you anything extra.

 If you are looking for a lightweight yet versatile WordPress theme, then Neve should be on your list.
-In this review, we will look at both the pros and cons as well as how you can use it to create a website with ease.
+In this review, we will look at the features, customizability, pricing, as well as how you can use it to create a website with ease.

 Neve Video Review